Ready to Drink Report

 Introduction

-Formerly known as the Drinkability Report, this is now called Ready to Drink and can be accessed from the quick menu in the My Cellar view, or under the Quick Links menu under the search bar.
+On Desktop, the report can be accessed from the quick menu in the My Cellar view with My Reports, or under the Quick Links menu under the search bar.

 The Drinkability Index (also known as Availability)